Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Conclusion

 \section{Conclusion}

 We have formulated the nonisothermal extension of the TD/gTD exactness principle for global-pressure reductions of multiphase Darcy flow.
-The key result is that exactness is governed by closure of a mobility-weighted capillary one-form on the augmented state space \((\s,T)\), not by a temperature-indexed family of saturation-space conditions.
+The key result is that the global-pressure reduction requires path independence of the mobility-weighted capillary contribution in the full saturation--temperature state domain.
+In mathematical terms, this is the zero-curl compatibility condition for the capillary differential, rather than a set of separate saturation-space conditions at fixed temperature.
 This yields two compatibility requirements: the classical saturation-sector condition and a genuinely nonisothermal mixed saturation--temperature condition.

 The numerical results support this structure directly.
-Benchmark A verifies the three regimes predicted by the theory: fully exact behavior, slice-wise exact but nonisothermally nonexact behavior, and fully nonexact behavior.
+Benchmark~A verifies the three regimes predicted by the theory: fully exact behavior, slice-wise exact but nonisothermally nonexact behavior, and fully nonexact behavior.
 In particular, the mixed-defect case confirms that a system may remain integrable on each fixed-temperature slice while still failing to admit a globally exact nonisothermal reduction.

 We then embedded the theory in a minimal matrix--fracture model with heat transport, matrix--fracture thermal exchange, and reduced aperture evolution.
 The fixed-aperture benchmark shows that temperature evolution alone can make the exactness condition dynamically relevant, with stronger defect histories in the fracture than in the matrix.
-The evolving-aperture benchmark further shows that transmissivity feedback modifies the trajectory by which the coupled system probes the augmented state manifold, and therefore changes the time history of exactness loss and recovery.
+The aperture-feedback benchmark further shows that transmissivity feedback modifies the trajectory by which the coupled system probes the augmented state domain, and therefore changes the time history of exactness loss and recovery.

-When exactness fails, the proposed fiberwise \(H^1\) projection provides a conservative scalar-pressure approximation.
-The numerical results confirm the intended hierarchy: the projection residual is negligible in the exact regime and becomes finite only when saturation-sector integrability is genuinely lost.
+The projected closure should therefore be interpreted with a precise limitation.
+It extracts the nearest gradient component of the saturation-sector capillary field on fixed-temperature slices and preserves the conservative structure of the reduced balance laws.
+It does not remove the mixed saturation--temperature defect and does not restore exact equivalence to the phase-pressure formulation in nonexact regimes.